xdy/xdy-pf2e-workbench/README.md

     * Option to automate the results of the dying recovery roll button being clicked.
 (I.e. it does not automatically roll to try recover the dying character.)
     * Option to automatically reduce the Frightened condition at the end of each turn.
 See the included effect '
-      Effect:
-      Minimum Frightened' for how to set a minimum frightened level that the module won't reduce below.
+      Effect: Minimum Frightened' for how to set a minimum frightened level that the module won't reduce below.

 * House Rules
     * Option to enable Keeley's Hero Point Rule (if reroll die is 10 or less, get a +10 bonus).
 Courtesy of stwlam
-    * Option to add Ancestry Paragon feat slots as campaign feat slots (i.e. requires campaign feats to enabled.)
+    * Option to add an extra set of ancestry feat slots as campaign feat slots (i.e. requires campaign feats to enabled.)
-    * Option to add Dual Class feat slots as campaign feat slots (i.e. requires campaign feats to enabled.)
+    * Option to add feat slots for characters that have more than one class at the same time as campaign feat slots ( i.e. requires campaign feats to enabled.)
     * REALLY experimental option to use json to potentially brick your world.
 (Or, see [docs/housepatcher.md](docs/housepatcher.md) for more details.)